-In a share deal, a company retains its pre-existing tax liabilities after its sale and therefore the purchaser acquires these liabilities.
-It is advisable to carry out a tax due diligence check to review the vehicle's tax position with respect to the main applicable taxes that are not statute barred, to identify and quantify the relevant tax risks, and to check whether the vehicle has fulfilled its tax obligations during the statute of limitations.
+In a share deal, a company retains its pre-existing tax liabilities after its sale; therefore, the purchaser acquires those liabilities.
+It is advisable to carry out a tax due diligence check to review the vehicle's tax position in respect of the main applicable taxes that are not statute barred, to identify and quantify the relevant tax risks, and to check whether the vehicle has fulfilled its tax obligations during the statute of limitations.